acmucsd/acm-ai-workshops/SP22/nlp-series/workshop-1/README.md

 # 2. Getting Started

+Have you ever wondered how Siri learns your interests, or how Twitter filters hate speech?
+ACM AI’s Natural Language Processing (NLP) Workshop series is a series of interactive, in-person demos covering the ins and outs of NLP!
+In our first workshop, we’ll learn the uses and practice the basics of NLP through interactive Colab notebooks that you can bring home to experiment with.
+By the end, you’ll know how to apply the models you learn to classify any text you want.

 Workshop 1 consists of 3 components:
 - [Presentation](https://docs.google.com/presentation/d/1stDp_maSnhklXEt5F_Rh0f4vD9sEnW3Ru6aXIgcfDwg/edit#slide=id.p)
 - [Rule-based Classification & Taking Apart Dataset]() notebook
 - [Bag of Words Classifier]() notebook